GuyBaele/SpreadGL/README.md

 cd SpreadGL
 npm install --loglevel=error --no-audit
 ```
 2. Go to https://mapbox.com and sign up for an account.
 While your credit card information is required to sign up, you won't be charged until you reach 50,000 free loads.
-Create a Mapbox access token and associate it with spread.gl as follows:
+Create a new default Mapbox access token and associate it with spread.gl, as follows:
 ```
 chmod +x addToken.js
 ./addToken.js <insert_your_token>